What is 'boyfriend air'? The meaning behind the *gross* phenomenon going viral on TikTok

 ♬ original sound - Taylordonoghuee (opens in new tab)

-The term also links to the whole 'school air' theory, which was seemingly coined by TikToker, @carlazombek (opens in new tab)—whose video has now racked up millions of views—and sees her share her skin before school and a few months in when she was dealing with breakouts.
+The term also links to the whole 'school air' theory, which was seemingly coined by TikToker, @carlazombek—whose video has now racked up millions of views—and sees her share her skin before school and a few months in when she was dealing with breakouts.
 This was also clearly a shared experience as the hashtag now has over 100 million views.

-Now, users are taking to the app to share evidence of the hypotheses, by showing their makeup looks and hair before seeing their boyfriends and after.
-As you can see, their makeup has all but evaporated into thin air—or should we say, the 'boyfriend air'...
+Now, users are taking to the app to share evidence of this so-called 'boyfriend air' hypothesis at work, by showing their makeup looks and hair before seeing their boyfriends and after.

 @officialrosiegallardo (opens in new tab)